-The goal of hazard and homeowners insurance is to make sure that your house and belongings are covered in the event of an incident, whether it’s a kitchen fire that causes smoke damage or one of those ever-increasing forest fires that burns down your home.
+The goal of hazard and homeowners insurance is to make sure that your house and belongings are covered in the event of an incident, whether it’s a kitchen fire that causes smoke damage or a forest fire that burns your home down.

-Let’s take a closer look at the difference between hazard and homeowners insurance and how you know you’re getting the right insurance policy to cover you in an emergency.
+Let’s take a closer look at hazard insurance and how you can make sure you’re getting the right insurance policy to cover you in an emergency.

-Hazard insurance covers the damage caused by a natural disaster and may only cover the actual structure of your home, not any of your personal items inside the house.
-Sometimes separate coverage for the contents inside your home is offered.
+Hazard insurance covers the damage caused by a natural disaster.
+While it seems like a supplemental insurance policy, it’s actually part of your standard homeowners insurance coverage.
+It typically only covers the actual structure of your home, not any of your personal items inside the house.

 What Does Hazard Insurance Cover?